Blind Spots/ Swing Turns Truck Accidents

 - Side No Zones.
 On either side of the truck exist large blind spots.
 The largest, longest blind spot is on the right, which is why FMCSA advises motorists to never pass a large truck on the right.
 As a general rule, if you can’t see the truck driver’s face in the side-view mirror, he doesn’t see you.
 This is why it’s always better to pass on the left.

 - Rear No Zones.
 If you are directly behind the truck, the driver does not see you.
 If the driver has to stop suddenly, you will have nowhere to go but straight into the truck.
-From a liability standpoint, you’ll have a tougher time proving right to compensation from the trucker if you rear-end the truck.
+From a liability standpoint, a Fort Lauderdale attorney will have a tougher time proving right to compensation from the trucker if you rear-end the truck.

 - Front No Zones.
 Because trucks are so high up off the ground, drivers sometimes can’t see objects or even whole vehicles directly in front of them.
 This is why you must be careful not to cut over too soon after passing a truck.
 Make sure you can see the whole front of the rig in your rearview before pulling in front of the vehicle.
 Once you do that, don’t slow down.